 While both LED and OLED TVs offer 4K and HD resolution, the main difference is in the way the screens are made and how they create their display.

 OLED is a completely different type of screen technology – widely regarded by TV experts as the pinnacle of picture quality.
-LG is at the forefront of OLED and pioneered it for several years, but it’s now also available from other manufacturers.
+LG has been a pioneer of OLED for several years, and it has since grown in popularity among other manufacturers.

 LED

 LED refers to light-emitting diodes, which are the bulbs behind the TV screen that form the backlight.
-When you turn on the TV these illuminate to light up the pixels, or switch off to block light passing through when a darker picture is required.
+There are two types of backlight – including edge lit, and direct lit.
+The tiny LED lights that make up the backlight are used to illuminate the pixels to deliver crisp, clear picture.
+When you turn on the TV, these illuminate to light up the pixels, or switch off to block light passing through when a darker picture is required.

-OLED has for a long time been the superior screen technology.
-But developments in recent years have narrowed the gap for LED TVs.
+Previously, OLED has been deemed the superior screen technology, and you may find yourself asking is OLED better than LED?
+Developments in recent years have challenged this notion and have narrowed the gap for LED TVs.
 These technologies include:

 OLED